oil in, oil out. but is it acne-safe? - UPDATED JAN 2026

 so we've got the topical side of things covered. but what about ingesting these oils - do they cause acne to form or increase inflammation internally? or both?!

-we've had a ton of clients break out from coconut oil topically, but also it seems to inflame client's acne as well. non-inflamed acne clients who cleared up, tried cooking with coconut oil, and came back not only broken out, but with inflamed, cystic acne. so not only are you breaking out around the mouth because it's passing through your lips while eating it, it also swells up the acne you already have. awesome!
+we've had a ton of clients break out from coconut oil topically, but also it seems to inflame client's acne as well. non-inflamed acne clients who cleared up, tried cooking with coconut oil, and came back not only broken out, but with inflamed, cystic acne too. so not only are you breaking out around the mouth because it's passing through your lips while eating it, it also swells up the acne you already have. awesome!

-soybean oil is another clogger, which definitely induces acne internally; we see clients break out mostly in the lower half of the face with this one (along with regular soy sauce consumption), which likely has to do with the soybeans and the estrogen-mimicking compounds they contain, which throws off our own hormone levels. the fact that most soybeans used in this oil are GMO are a whole other topic!
+soybean oil is another clogger, which definitely induces acne internally; we see clients break out mostly in the lower half of the face with this one (along with regular tofu and soy sauce consumption), which likely has to do with the soybeans and the estrogen-mimicking compounds they contain, which throws off our own hormone levels. the fact that most soybeans used in this oil are GMO are a whole other topic!

-we first learned about the oil comparison chart (available here) in 2014 from a naturopath we used to work with, but sadly the original post with the research behind the health facts has been taken down since then. however, i did a bit of cross-referencing research with our acne expertise, and compiled a list below of (according to that research post) the safest food-grade oil options for cooking - along with what uses they are best for (use cold like in salad dressings, or hot for stir-frying). i was honestly hoping to find one or two easy-to-find oils that would be great for both cold and hot applications, but unfortunately, like life, there isn't always an easy answer.
+we did a bit of cross-referencing research with our acne expertise, and compiled a list below of (according to that first research post) the safest food-grade oil options for cooking - along with what uses they are best for (use cold like in salad dressings, or hot for stir-frying). i was honestly hoping to find one or two easy-to-find oils that would be great for both cold and hot applications, but unfortunately, like life, there isn't always an easy answer.

 a screenshot of the cooking oil comparson chart, compiled by food blogger and whole food enthusiast andrew wilder, and andy bellatti, ms, rd